Lagrangian Motion Magnification with Double Sparse Optical Flow Decomposition: Optical Flow Detection in Facial Micro-Motions

 \begin{remark}(RAFT) First, two consecutive image frames $f_1, f_2 \in \R^{n_1,n_2}$ are subsampled to one eighth of their resolution resulting in $\tilde f_1, \tilde f_2 \in \R^{\tilde n_1,\tilde n_2}$, where $\tilde n_i = n_i/8$, $i=1,2$.
 Then RAFT is a deep-learning based model which computes for two consecutive image frames $\tilde f_1, \tilde f_2$ and for an initial OF field $\tilde v$ an update $\Delta \tilde v$ of the field

 For an initial flow equal to zero, the method realizes, for $r=0,\ldots,R-1$, the following iteration:

-For inference, the authors use the output flow field after $R= 24$ or $R= 32$ such iterations.
+For inference, the authors use the output flow field after a fixed number $R$ of such iterations.
 For the $r$-th iterates, learned upsampling convolutions are applied to bring the computed flow back to the original image resolution, i.e. $\tilde v_r \mapsto v_r$.
 Then, for training this model, the authors use the loss function